-Definitions.
+Reminder.
 A proof system is sound if it does not prove any false statements.
+A proof system is complete if it proves every true statement.

 Consider a proof system with no axioms and no rules of deduction.
 This is a sound proof system, since you can't prove any false statements.
 (You also can't prove any true statements!)